 (b) Natural Gas Bonds.
-The proceeds of Natural Gas Bonds and notes shall be used for the purpose of providing grants, loans, or other financing to natural gas local distribution companies, persons seeking natural gas distribution franchises, State or local government agencies, or other entities for the costs of constructing natural gas facilities, including pipelines, compressors, interests in real property, and related equipment for the delivery of natural gas in order to facilitate the expansion of natural gas facilities to unserved areas of the State in accordance with the findings of the General Assembly described in Section 15 of this act.
+The proceeds of Natural Gas Bonds and notes shall be used for the purpose of providing grants, loans, or other financing to natural gas local distribution companies, persons seeking natural gas distribution franchises, State or local government agencies, or other entities for the costs of constructing natural gas facilities, including pipelines, compressors, interests in real property, and related equipment for the delivery of natural gas.

-Any additional moneys which may be received by means of a grant or grants from the United States of America or any agency or department thereof or from any other source to aid in financing the cost of any natural gas grants authorized by this act may be placed by the State Treasurer in the Natural Gas Bonds Fund or in a separate account or fund and shall be disbursed, to the extent permitted by the terms of the grant or grants, without regard to any limitations imposed by this act.
+Any additional moneys which may be received by means of a grant or grants from the United States of America or any agency or department thereof or from any other source to aid in financing the cost of any Natural Gas grants authorized by this act may be placed by the State Treasurer in the Natural Gas Bonds Fund or in a separate account or fund and shall be disbursed, to the extent permitted by the terms of the grant or grants, without regard to any limitations imposed by this act.